Islandora-Collaboration-Group/ISLE/docs/optional-components/varnish.md

 x-varnish: 983097 3
 ```

-**Please note:** This information specifically
+**Please note:** This information below is a callout for the enduser to understand indicates that Varnish is not only caching the page but the Varnish cache has received previous "hits" or requests for this page and its contents.

 ```bash
 via: 1.1 varnish-v4
 x-cache: HIT
 x-cache-hits: 19
 ```

-indicates that Varnish is not only caching the page but the Varnish cache has received previous "hits" or requests for this page and its contents.

 ---